 Good leaders make it possible for employees to learn and better themselves, instead of trying to hold them back.

-People in positions of power also have more responsibility.
+People in positions of power also have more responsibility, whether they are starting an online business or overseeing a small team.
 If there is a mistake, you will have to accept responsibility for it even if it wasn’t directly your fault, but the fault of a team member’s.

 This is the difficult part of being a leader, but you can also avoid errors by inspiring your team to strive for the best results.
 Don’t grind them down by expecting too much, or by treating them like automatons.